-Prior to receiving the Deliberate Practice score, instructional personnel must complete the Deliberate Practice Plan with all evidence documented.
-The deadline for completing the plan is April 15.
-If the plan is not completed, the result shall be a rating of Not Using for the Deliberate Practice score.
+Prior to receiving the overall Deliberate Practice score, instructional personnel must complete the Deliberate Practice Plan with three (3) pieces of evidence documented.
+The deadline for completing the plan is April 1.
+An overall 'Not Using' score will only be given to teachers who do not complete all three (3) components of the Deliberate Practice Plan.
 Deliberate Practice observations may be conducted until the May 1 deadline.